-Energy contractors, who follow standard operating procedures that call for purging the well prior to sampling, collect the groundwater samples from the upper, unconfined aquifer.
-The samples are analyzed for those radionuclides that are most likely present in the area, based on previous sampling and review of radiological contaminants present nearby.
+Energy contractors, who follow standard operating procedures that call for purging the well prior to sampling, collect the groundwater samples from the upper, unconfined aquifer, and then split the sample.
+The samples are analyzed unfiltered for those radionuclides that are most likely present in the area, based on previous sampling and review of radiological contaminants present nearby.
 Most samples are analyzed for gross alpha, gross beta, tritium, and gamma emitting radionuclides.
 Specific analyses for C-14, I-129, Sr-90, Tc-99, and isotopes of uranium and plutonium are added where appropriate.